Jingxiang-Zhang/20NewsTextClassification/README.md

 This is a classification problem.
 The dataset combined with 20 classes of news, which include computer topic, recreation topic, science topic and so forth.
 And my goal is to classify 20 news datasets.
 My work includes 2 parts, machine learning part and transfer learning part.

-This is a classification problem.
-The dataset combined with 20 classes of news, which include computer topic, recreation topic, science topic and so forth.
-And my goal is to classify 20 news datasets.
-My work includes 2 parts, machine learning part and transfer learning part.

 Then in part 2, I will try different transfer learning methods combine with the stage 1 models.
 Not all the methods are fitful for this problem, thus I will compare the results and pick the most fitful one.
 This transfer learning part is also useful in some cases.
 For example, we have lots of machine learning news with a few of deep neuron network news since it is a new topic these years.
 The information gained from machine learning news can help us build a better model for the deep neuron network news by transfer learning strategy.

 click [here](https://github.com/Jingxiang-Zhang/20NewsTextClassification/blob/main/Project_Report.pdf) to view the report.